davideicardi/live-plugin-manager/README.md

 - `ignoredDependencies`: array of string or RegExp with the list of dependencies to ignore, default to `@types/*`
 - `staticDependencies`: object with an optional list of static dependencies that can be used to force a dependencies to be ignored (not installed when a plugin depend on it) and loaded from this list
 - `githubAuthentication`: Github authentication configuration (optional).
 See `installFromGithub` or [Github api authentication](https://github.com/octokit/node-github#authentication) for more info.
+- `lockWait`: A number of milliseconds to wait for locks when installing modules to expire before giving up. (default 2 min)
+- `lockStale`: A number of milliseconds before installations locks are considered to have expired. (default 3 min)

 ### pluginManager.install(name: string, version?: string): Promise\<IPluginInfo\>